skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 React [`v16.6.0`](https://reactjs.org/blog/2018/10/23/react-v-16-6.html) introduced
 `React.lazy` and `React.Suspense`.

-For example, let's assume you have a simple static (no code splitting) app that looks like the following.
+For example, let's assume you have a simple static (no code splitting) application that looks like the following.

 ```typescript